Salma-Bouzid/language_detection/README.md

 2.Designing sets with balanced classes.

-3.Using classical Natural Language Processing methods that allow you to get fast,cheap and very good results.
+3.Using classical Natural Language Processing methods for fast,cheap and good results.

 First, check how the train, validation and test sets where built and preprocessed [here](https://github.com/Salma-Bouzid/language_detection/blob/master/Build_dataset.ipynb).